 So, don’t be afraid to let your kids play those games over the summer.
+(YES!
+Even video games!)
 They’re learning and it’s a fun idea for a summer learning program!

 I think sometimes we forget that learning is more than just academics.

-Don’t forget to use summer school at home as a way to work on life skills.
+Don’t forget to use summer school at home as a way to work on life skills, including community service hours.

 Volunteering and helping others is a great way to learn (not to mention, it looks great on college and job applications).